alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 ##Apply for an export licence

+You can apply for a licence if you're exporting goods, services or technologies for:

+- conventional oil and gas fields
+- construction of Liquefied natural gas (LNG) plants
+- downstream oil-refining facilities

+$CTA

+Use the [SPIRE service](https://www.spire.bis.gov.uk/eng/fox/espire/LOGIN/login) to apply for an export licence.

+$CTA

+Applications take around 20 working days, but can take longer if the Export Control Organisation (ECO) needs to check your application with the government of the country you’re exporting to.

+##Trafficking and brokering

+Use the [SPIRE service](https://www.spire.bis.gov.uk/eng/fox/espire/LOGIN/login) to apply for a trade control licence.

 You must have a trade control licence if you or your company is involved in:

 - trafficking